Mariners fail on a golden opportunity in the eighth inning, lose to Angels

 How about a loss?

 The Angels brought in relieve Raisel Iglesias to clean up the mess created by Tony Watson.
-He did that and more to secure a 3-2 win.
+He did that and more to secure a 3-2 win, Friday night at Angel Stadium.
+Seattle fell to 29-30 on the season.

 Iglesias got Mitch Haniger to pop out to first base, struck out Kyle Seager after falling behind 3-1 in the count and struck out Ty France looking with a 97 mph fastball painted on the outside corner.

+“I have to give Iglesias a ton of credit,” manager Scott Servais said.
+“He made huge pitches against the heart of our lineup.
+There wasn’t a whole lot to hit.
+He executed and we couldn’t quite get it done.”

-He worked a 1-2-3 ninth, including strikeouts of Jarred Kelenic and Jose Godoy to complete the six-out save.
+Iglesias worked a 1-2-3 ninth, including strikeouts of Jarred Kelenic and Jose Godoy to complete the six-out save, punctuating the accomplishment with a scream and both fingers pointed to the sky.

+“He’s their closer for a reason” said outfielder Taylor Trammell, who started off the eighth inning with a double to right field.
+“That’s what they are build to do.
+I spent time with him in the Reds organization.
+He’s got electric stuff.”

 The Mariners got their first taste of the phenomenon that is Shohei Ohtani — pitching and hitting in the same game.
 They’d only seen one or other in the same game in past regular-season games.